|Information Centres throughout Scotland i

 see the gardens in front of the houses.
 They

-are spectacular.
-Often you'll see someone
+Often you'll see someone working in them

-their gardens or the village, etc. Take every
+or the village, etc. Take every opportunity

-opportunity to chat with the locals.
+to chat with the locals.

 gardens like this